corsairmarks/assimilate_all_the_pops/mod/README.md

 ## Known Issues

-This mod overrides one effect, one species right, ten living standards, four events, and seven ascension perks from the base game.
-Expect to see 23 lines in error.log like these:
+This mod overrides one effect, one trigger, one species right, ten living standards, four events, and seven ascension perks from the base game.
+Expect to see 24 lines in error.log like these:

 ```
+[04:00:32][game_singleobjectdatabase.h:165]: Object with key: can_harvest_dna already exists, using the one at  file: common/scripted_triggers/10_assimilate_all_the_pops_scripted_trigger_overrides.txt line: 6
 [04:00:32][game_singleobjectdatabase.h:165]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/00_scripted_effects.txt line: 4978
 [04:00:32][game_singleobjectdatabase.h:165]: Object with key: citizenship_assimilation already exists, using the one at  file: common/species_rights/citizenship_types/30_assimilate_all_the_pops_citizenship_type_overrides.txt line: 7
 [04:00:32][game_singleobjectdatabase.h:165]: Object with key: living_standard_deassimilation already exists, using the one at  file: common/species_rights/living_standards/20_assimilate_all_the_pops_living_standard_overrides.txt line: 12